-De-Stalinisation under Nikita Khrushchev became one of the core reasons why not only the Union of Soviet Socialist Republics (USSR) and FPRY, but also the GDR and FPRY, could set-up new forms of cooperation.
-This process led to Belgrade’s decision to officially acknowledge the GDR in 1957.
-For the Yugoslav leadership, it was a move that needed to underline its aim to take in a position in between the two power blocs of the Cold War era.
+The de-Stalinisation under Nikita Khrushchev became one of the core reasons why not only the Union of Soviet Socialist Republics (USSR) and the FPRY but also the GDR and the FPRY could establish new forms of cooperation.
+This process led to Belgrade’s decision to acknowledge the GDR officially in 1957.
+For the Yugoslav leadership, this move underlined its aim to establish a position between the two power blocs of the Cold War era.
 In reaction to this, the West German government put the Hallstein Doctrine in practice.
-This doctrine prescribed that establishing or maintaining official relations with the GDR by a third state – except the USSR – was understood as an unfriendly act and needed to be followed by a termination of official relations between the FRG and that third state.
-A great variety of Yugoslav-West German cooperation forms remained to exist between in the period 1957-1968, especially economic ones.
+This doctrine prescribed that establishing or maintaining official relations with the GDR by a third state – except the USSR – was understood as an unfriendly act that needed to be followed by a termination of any official relations between the FRG and the third state in question.
+Many forms of cooperation between Yugoslavia and West Germany, especially economic ones, were nevertheless maintained in the 1957–1968 period.
 This underscores that exchange and collaboration in the globalising world of the Cold War era did not depend on full diplomatic relations between two states.
-This serves as an encouragement to utilise an alternative understanding of the nation state than it being an entity with a bureaucratic organisation that on a variety of scales acts in a similar vein.
+It serves as an encouragement to utilise an alternative understanding of the nation-state rather than perceiving it as an entity with a bureaucratic organisation that on a variety of scales acts in a similar vein.

-The re-establishment of full diplomatic relations between the FRG and SFRY in early 1968 was part of the Neue Ostpolitik by the West German Chancellor Willy Brandt.
-However, the role of Yugoslav foreign policy makers should not be overlooked.
-Through a rejection of the West German Alleinvertretungsanspruch (claim on sole representation), but as well the opposing and in 1967 by the Warsaw Pact members accepted Ulbricht Doctrine, it underlined its position in between the two blocs.
-In the SED’s propaganda, the developments in the Yugoslav-West German relations were presented as a defeat for Bonn.
-The East German leadership was however confronted with Bonn’s continuing stance that its move should not be understood as the abolishment of the Hallstein Doctrine.
-For the West German government, it officially was first and foremost a step that needed to contribute to the process of détente in Europe.
-It was a serious disappointment for East Berlin that the SKJ did not rigorously back its interpretation of the recent developments in the triangular relationship SFRY-GDR-FRG.
+The re-establishment of full diplomatic relations between the FRG and SFRY in early 1968 was a part of the Neue Ostpolitik, the new policy by the West German Chancellor Willy Brandt.
+However, the role of the Yugoslav foreign policy makers should not be overlooked.
+Through the rejection of the West German Alleinvertretungsanspruch (claim on sole representation), but also by opposing the Ulbricht Doctrine, accepted by the Warsaw Pact members in 1967, Yugoslavia underlined its position between the two blocs.
+In the SED’s propaganda, the developments in the Yugoslav–West German relations were presented as a defeat for Bonn.
+However, the East German leadership was confronted with Bonn’s continuing stance that its move should not be understood as the abolishment of the Hallstein Doctrine.
+Officially for the West German government, this was first and foremost a step contributing to the process of détente in Europe.
+It was a serious disappointment for East Berlin that the SKJ did not rigorously back its interpretation of the recent developments in the triangular SFRY–GDR–FRG relationship.

 The (geo)political aftermath of August 1968